Take All of Me

-Take All of Me (Dedicato a una stella/ Dedicated to a Star) is an Italian melodrama film written and directed by Luigi Cozzi.
+Take All of Me (Dedicato a una stella/ Dedicated to a Star) is an Italian-Japanese melodrama film written and directed by Luigi Cozzi.

 Plot

 A young woman named Stella is dying in a hospital of leukemia.
 A man named Richard Lansky who arrives at the hospital is mistaken for her relative and he is told of Stella's prognosis.
 The accidental occurrence results in the two forming a romantic relationship in the short period of time Stella has left to live.